elmaxe/devops-tutorial/README.md

         self.assertRaises(ValueError, review, present + 1)
 ```

-This file can sure look a bit complicated if you are not used to unit tests.
-First and foremost we import the `unittest` library so that we can use its functions.
+This file can surely look a bit complicated if you are not used to unit tests.
+First and foremost, we import the `unittest` library so that we can use its functions.
 After that we create a class that extends the `unittest.TestCase` class.
 All unit test functions in this class must have names beginning with `test` in order for unittest to recognize them as unit tests.
 The class contains four different unit tests that test the review function in different ways.

 There are many different ways to design your unit tests.
 We have used three different kinds of assertions: `assertEqual`, `assertRaises` and `assertIn`, but there are many more you can use.
 If you are interested, read the [unittest documentation](https://docs.python.org/3/library/unittest.html).

-- `assertEqual` tests that a value is equal to a specific value, in our case we use it to check that when we review a specific year we get the correct string output returned to us.
+- `assertEqual` tests that a value is equal to a specific value, in our case we use it to check that when we review a specific year, we get the correct string output returned to us.
 - `assertIn` tests that the provided value is in the provided array.
 This can be used when you want to accept different answers, in our case when we want to accept any default answer from the review function.
 - `assertRaises` tests that an error is raised.
 We use it to test that `review` raises an error when inputting something other than an integer as argument to the function and to check that you’re not reviewing a year greater than the current year.

 ### Sub tests
-When creating unit tests, it is common to insert many assertions into one function, making that function contain a lot of assertions.
-If one of these assertions would fail, `unittest` wouldn’t tell us which of them failed.
-Instead, it would only tell us in what test function the error occurred.
+When creating unit tests, it is common to insert many assertions into one test function, making that function contain a lot of assertions.
+If one of these assertions would fail, `unittest` aborts the execution of that test function.
+Therefore we wouldn't know whether the following assertions in the same test function would pass or not.
 Sub tests solve this problem.
-By dividing the test into sub tests, `unittest` will tell you specifically which assertion failed, making it easier to see what went wrong.
+By dividing the test into sub tests, `unittest` will run all sub tests, regardless if any of them fail.

 We implemented subtests in the `test_review_should_not_return_default` function.

 ## Misc files
 Before we are done, create two more files in the root of the project: `requirements.txt` and `.gitignore`.
 In the `.gitignore`, paste `__pycache__` so that git won’t keep track of changes to these folders.